The California burrito guide for CDMX

 $250

-The original.
-1/4 kilo of picaña, cheddar, fries, guacamole, pico, crema.
+The original. ≈800 g.
+A quarter kilo of USDA Choice picaña, cheddar, fries, guacamole, pico, crema.

 • Porkbelly burrito — 1/4 kilo of crispy pork belly, cheese, fries, pico.